lucianommartins/ideasReminder/README.md

-# 💡 VoiceTasks - Your WhatsApp Sidekick for Ideas and Tasks! 🧠
+# 💡 VoiceTasks - Your WhatsApp Sidekick for Google Tasks

 VoiceTasks is a powerful WhatsApp bot designed to be your personal assistant.
 It leverages Google's Gemini AI to understand your text, voice notes, and images, and integrates seamlessly with **Google Tasks** to turn fleeting ideas into actionable items.